forkymcforkface/RGUI-Pi/README.md

 - Turn on the Pi5 and wait for that migration to complete (about 2mins)
 - Here is a video of the process https://youtu.be/CJom1TIRI6g
 - Must use this specific USB audio DAC, I can't guarantee others will work as OS4 is hard coded to the hardware device 'headphones'(https://a.co/d/2eTi2mp)

+- Interlacing is not possible with gpio on pi5
 - Kodi disabled (do not use)
 - pi pw: rguipi